Jakob256/PurplePanda/README.md

 Alternatively, find the executables under "Releases".
 You will have to copy the two provided dll files also to the same location as the engine.

+## Vesion 14: Score vs V13 58% (Elo +56)
+* improved move ordering; used at every depth

+* more aggressive pruning at frontier nodes

+* 3men Distance-To-Mate table used by interior node recognizer

 ## Vesion 13: Score vs V12 61% (Elo +78)
 * beta-cutoffs at frontier nodes